-I help folks who don't always fit in (like me):
+I help folks who (like me)

 (queer and/or transgender folks, neurodivergent, with non-traditional relationships and maybe religious trauma.)